Insights | | Stakeholder Engagement: Goals and actions bank

 Why it creates responsibilities for financial actors

-International frameworks such as the UN Guiding Principles on Business and Human Rights (UNGPs, 2011) create clear expectations for companies to identify and address adverse impacts on affected stakeholders.
-For financial actors, these expectations translate into responsibilities for oversight, due diligence, and stewardship through governance, investment decision-making, and engagement with investee and financed entities.
-Weak stakeholder engagement can undermine effective risk management and contribute to material financial, legal, and reputational risks, as reflected in international guidance such as the IFC Performance Standards.
+For financial actors, this translates into responsibilities for governance, due diligence, and stewardship across investment decision-making and engagement with investee and financed entities.
+Weak stakeholder engagement can undermine effective risk management and contribute to material financial, legal, and reputational risks.

-What this toolbox covers
+What this resource covers

 Actions: